 In the meantime, the guest speaker for the 1905 dedication of Forsyth County’s new Confederate monument in Winston, North Carolina, was the Honorable Alfred Moore Waddell, Mayor of Wilmington, North Carolina.
 I’ve written previously about his white supremacist views and his leadership in the only successful coup d’etat in American history within the borders of the United States.
 That was in 1898, when an armed white mob seized control of the City of Wilmington, murdering innocent citizens and forcing the mayor, board of aldermen, and chief of police to resign.

 Another important figure in the organized plot to exploit racial tensions in North Carolina to benefit the Democratic Party in the election of 1898 was Robert B. Glenn, whom I’ll write about separately.
 He would become the Governor of North Carolina in 1905, and a high school would eventually be named in his honor.
 I know that since I was Valedictorian of the Class of 1988 at Robert B. Glenn High School in Forsyth County, North Carolina.
-I wonder what my fourth great-uncle, Elijah B. Teague, who publicly affirmed “the great principles of justice and liberty,” would think of that.
+I wonder what my third great-granduncle, Elijah B. Teague, who publicly affirmed “the great principles of justice and liberty,” would think of that.